 Choosing a Garden Location

-However, if you're choosing your garden location, you'll want to know the direction the sun is coming from and approximately how many hours of sunlight your garden will get from about May-September.
+However, if you’re choosing your garden location, you’ll want to know the direction the sun is coming from and approximately how many hours of sunlight your garden will get from about May to September.

 If you have a yard with a north and south side, it's typical that the southern side is going to be a bit warmer.
 However, if you're in a warmer climate, using the north side of your property may be a good tool to help you grow more variety of vegetables without them getting too hot mid-summer.

 Take into consideration all areas of your property.
-Consider if it's a low area, will it get a lot of standing water if there is heavy rain?
-Are there better sections of soil that won't need as much amending?
+Consider if it’s a low area and determine if it will get a lot of standing water if there is heavy rain.
+Are there better sections of soil that won’t need as much amending?
 Can you utilize a sunny pathway or a sunny wall to grow some crops?

 Access to Water